yetisoftworks/MeshyDB.SDK-docs/docs/data/projecting.rst

                                                                             pageSize);

-      Alternatively you can use MongoDB syntax
+      Alternatively you can use MongoDB syntax.

       .. code-block:: c#